-A LEVEL ENGLISH LITERATURE
+ENGLISH LITERATURE A LEVEL

-A Level Exam Board: AQA Contact: Mrs Patricia Padley
+A Level Exam Board: AQA Contact: Mr Josh Beal

 A level English Literature explores the art of storytelling and the ways in which it examines many of life's fundamental themes: love, prejudice, loneliness, perseverance and inequality to name but a few.
-English Literature students learn to become critical thinkers by applying different lenses and critical theories to the texts studied as they consider varying interpretations.
-The subject requires students to read independently, perhaps considering how a text may be explored from a feminist, psychoanalytical or Marxist perspective.

-The specification for English Literature provides the opportunity for wider reading through the two year course.
+English Literature students learn to become critical thinkers by applying different lenses and critical theories to the texts studied as you consider varying interpretations.
+The subject requires students to read independently, perhaps considering how a text may be examined through a variety of lenses, including Feminism, Eco-Criticism and Marxism.
+This specification for English Literature provides and encourages the opportunity for wider reading through the two year course.